michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 	* Static word embeddings of your choice
 	* Any other custom-designed feature (such as length of input, number of capitalized words, etc)

 In the report, please provide:
 * A table of performance scores for models trained on each set of features.
-Include precision, recall, and f1-score for the positive (polite) class, as well as accuracy.
+Include accuracy as well as precision, recall, and f1-score for the positive (polite) class.
 * For each feature or change in input text processing:
 	* Describe your motivation for including the feature (sampling and examining the test data is one good idea for this)
 	* Discussion of results: Did it improve performance or not?
 (Either result is fine.
 It is not necessary to beat logistic regression with unigram features.)